-Advice on dealing with local media can be obtained from the Division, County, Country or Region Public Relations Adviser/Coordinator.
-Before expressing an opinion to the national media on any matter of Girlguiding policy or principle, or proposing to deal with the national media for any reason, especially in an emergency, members must obtain advice from the Country or Region Office or the Girlguiding Press Office.
+Advice on dealing with local media can be obtained from the division, county, country or region public relations adviser/coordinator.
+Before expressing an opinion to the national media on any matter of Girlguiding policy or principle, or proposing to deal with the national media for any reason, especially in an emergency, members must get advice from the country or region office or the Girlguiding Press Office.

 Girlguiding works with other organisations to promote the aims of guiding.
 The reputation, policies and practices of these organisations must be compatible with the aims of Girlguiding.
 The Association is independent of any political organisation or party and does not make political statements on behalf of its members.

 Membership of Girlguiding must not be used in any way to promote directly the advancement of individual members’ party political interests or to advance an individual’s campaigning interests.